Kav-K/GPTDiscord/detailed_guides/INSTALLATION.md

 To start the gpt3discord container with Docker Compose, follow these steps:

 1. Open a terminal or command prompt and navigate to the directory that contains the docker-compose.yml file.
 2. Open the docker-compose.yml file and replace the environment variable values with your actual tokens and IDs.
+3. In the docker-compose.yml replace the volumes with a path on your machine if you don't use the ones listed, the path to replace is the one on the left side of the colon.
-3. Run the following command to start the container in detached mode:
+4. Run the following command to start the container in detached mode:

 ```
 docker-compose up -d